-Why What How Stand Cleaning (continued) Venues and/ or Cleaning Suppliers can provide additional cleaning services for areas.
-Hand Washing and Organisers and Venues can Regular, appropriate hand Hand Sanitiser coordinate the provision of washing and hand sanitising hand sanitiser and hand has been shown to reduce washing facilities at the the transmission risk of COVID-19. event.
+What How Why Stand Cleaning (continued) Venues and/ or Cleaning Suppliers can provide additional cleaning services for areas.
+Hand Washing and Hand Sanitiser Organisers and Venues can coordinate the provision of hand sanitiser and hand washing facilities at the event.
+Regular, appropriate hand washing and hand sanitising has been shown to reduce the transmission risk of COVID-19.
 Provision should be made for high attendee circulation areas and key touch points, including restrooms, food and beverage areas and help points.
 Organisers can communicate to all third-party stakeholders who manage and arrange their own spaces within the event to provide hand sanitiser within their areas.
-Shared Equipment Shared equipment within Regular appropriate areas such as conference cleaning has been shown to rooms and event features reduce the transmission risk can have an increased of COVID-19. cleaning schedule applied throughout the event.
+Shared Equipment Shared equipment within areas such as conference rooms and event features can have an increased cleaning schedule applied throughout the event.
+Regular appropriate cleaning has been shown to reduce the transmission risk of COVID-19.